 Understanding Your Results

 Familial combined hyperlipidemia will cause the LDL cholesterol, triglycerides, and apolipoprotein B100 to increase, whereas levels of HDL cholesterol will be lower than average.

+A combination of lifestyle changes and medication is typically used to help treat familial combined hyperlipidemia.
 The goal of treatment is not to cure the disorder, but to reduce the risk of heart disease.

 Dietary and lifestyle changes are a common first-line treatment.
 Here are some changes to consider:

 - Adjust your total fat intake to no more than 30 percent of your total daily calories.